Frequently Asked Questions About Urban

 Learn more about technology at Urban.

-Urban currently has more than 40 different student clubs, ranging from Model United Nations to the Students of Color and Environmental Clubs.
+Urban currently has more than 40 different student clubs, ranging from Model United Nations to the Students of Color to Environmental Clubs to Netflix Pop Culture Club to Ukulele Club.
 New students are encouraged to get involved in club activities.
 New clubs may be established if there is sufficient interest among a group of students.
-Learn more about student activities

 The block schedule divides the academic year into three, 12-week terms: fall, winter and spring.
 Students take four intensive classes every term and most classes last for one or two terms.
 These classes meet for 70-minute periods with one 2+ hour period per week.
 Due to longer class periods, a term-long class is equivalent to a semester course and a two-term class is equivalent to a year-long course.

 Urban’s evaluation and grading practices combine the best of innovative and traditional approaches, consistent with our long history as a nationally recognized educational leader among secondary schools.
 Designed to challenge students to perform at their highest level, Urban’s assessment system include cycles of ongoing teacher feedback and student reflection.
 Written reports are provided twice per term – at the midpoint and at the end of each 12-week class – along with a final course letter grade.
-We know from more than 45 years of experience that our use of specific, differentiated evaluative feedback fosters high levels of student engagement, depth of understanding and achievement, all of which support our mission to inspire a passion for learning.
-For more details, please download our Evaluation FAQ.
+We know from nearly 50 years of experience that our use of specific, differentiated evaluative feedback fosters high levels of student engagement, depth of understanding and achievement, all of which support our mission to inspire a passion for learning.

 Based on space availability, Urban will consider transfer applications for a very limited number of places in the 10th and 11th grades.
-Please call the Admissions Office at 415 593 9555 for more information regarding the transfer application process and timeline.
+We do not accept transfers for the senior year.
+Please email or call the Admissions Office at for more information regarding the transfer application process and timeline.

-Tuition and fees for 2012-13 school year are $35,320, which include a $620 laptop fee.
-The tuition and fees for the 2013-14 school year will be determined in February 2013.
+Please visit our Tuition & Fees page for additional information.
+The tuition and fees for the following year are determined in February.
 In budgeting for four years of an Urban education, parents can expect annual tuition increases.
 The average tuition increase over the past five years has been 4.2% per year.
 However, Urban does offer significant financial aid, and families are encouraged to explore all financing options.
 Click here to learn more about financial aid.

 , or send correspondence to: